Edward Schell: Career

 As a child, Schell began his career with Littlefield & Shaw, an Irish linen importer in New York City.
 After a few years' service, he was sent to England to represent the house and, at the age of twenty-six, he became a junior member of Lewis S. Fellows & Schell in New York, which later became known as Schell, Fellows & Co.
 He was with the jewelry firm for twenty years until it dissolved.

 He later entered the banking world with the Manhattan Savings Institution, serving as a trustee, treasurer and, beginning in 1876, president for over thirty years.
+He was president of the bank during its robbery on October 27, 1878.

 Schell also served as a trustee of the Union Trust Company, a director of the National Citizens Bank, the Manhattan Life Insurance Company, the Citizens Fire Insurance Company, the Park Fire Insurance Company, the New York Society Library, the Institution for the Blind, St. Luke's Hospital, and a governor of the Manhattan Club.

 He was also a vestryman of the Church of the Ascension in New York City and a warden of Christ's Church in Rye, New York.

 Schell was a life member of the New-York Historical Society and the Century Association.

 In 1889, he served one term as the 30th president of the Saint Nicholas Society of the City of New York from 1882 to 1883, succeeding Edward Floyd DeLancey.
 He previously served as treasurer of the organization from 1871 to 1888.